 It is usually cheaper to rent in the short term because:

-The rent you pay could be lower than mortgage repayments would cost
+The rent you pay could be lower than what mortgage repayments would cost

 The deposit you pay is usually much less than the initial costs of buying a home